Kobanoss/C.U.M.S/Doc.md

 	Example:

 	push 5

+#### OP_DROP (drop)
 ---

----

-#### OP_DROP (drop)

-	Desc:
 	Removing integer value from top of the stack

 	Arguments:
 		None